ceejbot/polyclay-redis/README.md

 The redis client is available at obj.adapter.redis.
 The db name falls back to the model plural if you don't include it.
 The dbname is used to namespace model keys.

+### Special notes

+If the model has a `ttl` field, the adapter *will* use that to set the redis TTL on an object when it is updated or saved.